Private Well Hot Topics -

 Old water supply wells can be a hazard to personal safety and to groundwater.
 Abandoned wells that are left un-plugged pose a risk to our groundwater supplies and our active water wells because they can be a direct pathway for poor quality contaminated water to enter our deeper and more protected aquifers.
 Help protect the groundwater used by your family and others by plugging your old unneeded wells.
 To find out more about well plugging and participating in a grant program to help pay for a portion of well plugging on your property, please visit our well plugging information page.

-You may also find our Frequently Asked Questions document helpful in learning more about certification requirements.
+You can also refer to our Frequently Asked Questions document helpful in learning more about state well contractor certification requirements.

 - Important information about the occurrence of Arsenic in groundwater and water wells -